Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 One creature you can see within range must succeed on a CON Save or take 11d8 Necrotic damage, or half as much on a success.
-If this spell was cast as a reaction on the target’s turn, the target is additionally [Stunned](conditions.md#stunned) on a failed save until the end of your next turn.
+If this spell was cast as a reaction on the target's turn, the target is additionally [Stunned](conditions.md#stunned) on a failed save until the end of your next turn.
 - **Classes**: Druid, Sorcerer, Warlock
 *(Source: CS)*